-Place of business Percentage of ownership interest held by the Company Percentage of ownership interest held by the NCI Principal activities CPLP 1 Canadian partnership with Canadian and U.S. subsidiaries 81% 19% Power generation Genesee Coal Mine Assets (Coal Mine) 2 Canada 50% 50% Coal production for use in power generation
+Percentage of ownership interest held by Percentage of ownership interest held Principal Place of business the Company by the NCI activities CPLP 1 Canadian partnership with Canadian and U.S. subsidiaries 81% 19% Power generation Genesee Coal Mine Assets (Coal Mine) 2 Canada 50% 50% Coal production for use in power generation

-EPCOR owns 18.841 million (December 31, 2012 - 28.441 million) exchangeable limited partnership units of CPLP (exchangeable for common shares of Capital Power on a one-for-one basis) which represents approximately 19% of CPLP (December 31, 2012 - 29%).
+- 1 EPCOR owns 18.841 million (December 31, 2012 28.441 million) exchangeable limited partnership units of CPLP (exchangeable for common shares of Capital Power on a one-for-one basis) which represents approximately 19% of CPLP (December 31, 2012 29%).
 Each exchangeable limited partnership unit is accompanied by a special voting share in the capital of Capital Power which entitles the holder to a vote at Capital Power shareholder meetings, subject to the restriction that such special voting shares must at all times represent not more than 49% of the votes attached to all Capital Power common shares and special voting shares, taken together.
-The special voting shares also entitle EPCOR, voting separately as a class, to nominate and elect a maximum of two (December 31, 2012 - four) directors of Capital Power of the current eleven (December 31, 2012 - twelve) directors on Capital Power's board of directors.
+The special voting shares also entitle EPCOR, voting separately as a class, to nominate and elect a maximum of two (December 31, 2012 four) directors of Capital Power of the current eleven (December 31, 2012 twelve) directors on Capital Power's board of directors.
 Although EPCOR, through its ownership of the special voting shares described above, is the largest single shareholder, its representation on the board of directors does not represent a controlling vote.
-Capital Power is the general partner of, and holds an 81% partnership interest in, CPLP (December 31, 2012 - 71%).
+Capital Power is the general partner of, and holds an 81% partnership interest in, CPLP (December 31, 2012 71%).
 Through this interest, Capital Power has rights to variable returns from its involvement with CPLP and has the ability to affect those returns through its power over CPLP.
-As a result Capital Power has control over CPLP and, on that basis, the operations of CPLP are consolidated by Capital Power for financial statement purposes.
+As a result Capital Power for financial statement purposes. - 2 The Company holds a 50% interest in the Coal Mine while the other 50% is held by a third party.
+The decisions about the relevant activities of the coal mine are made based upon majority vote by the Management Committee.
+The Management Committee is comprised of three members appointed by each of the Company and the third party.
+Based upon the terms of the agreement surrounding the operations of the Coal Mine, it is noted that under the circumstance where the two parties are in a deadlock with respect to a decision that would affect the relevant activities of the Coal Mine, Capital Power holds the deciding vote.
+Given Capital Power's voting rights, Capital Power has control to affect the variability in its returns.
+Based on an assessment of the relationship between Capital Power and the Coal Mine, Capital Power controls the Coal Mine and therefore the Coal Mine is treated as a subsidiary of Capital Power.